Abstracted-Labs/InvArch/ipf/README.md

 # IP Token

-An IP Token (IPT) is a part of a set, and can be thought of as a component of an idea.
+An IP Token (IPF) is a part of a set, and can be thought of as a component of an idea.
 Either by itself or in combination with other IP Tokens, it serves to strengethen the foundation for an innovation.
 IP Tokens represent a unique digital asset.

-## IPT Standard
+## IPF Standard

 ```json
 {